 Back in 2018, Aviva’s solution to transforming the insurance buying process was to remove unnecessary underwriting questions and ending duplication for customers.
 For them, it was only essential that customers confirmed a few key pieces of information.
 Otherwise, they would get the information they needed from other sources such as Land Registry data and from information that customers had previously provided.

 They said that not only would this save time for customers but also reduce the risk of a home insurance claim to be rejected.

 Although Uinsure and Aviva have first-mover advantage when it comes to simplifying forms for home insurance customers, they don’t have to be the last cover providers to make such a move.

-At SchemeServe we know that some in the industry have contributed to the poor reputation for making things complicated for customers.
+At SchemeServe we know that some in the profession have contributed to the poor reputation for making things complicated for customers.
 But it really doesn’t have to be this way in 2019 and beyond.
 We go to great lengths to significantly reduce question set sizes for our customers.
 Insurers might need some specific information but it doesn't have to always come from the customer.